DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

     }
 }

-// Use it in your configuration configuration.useViewTrackingStrategy(FragmentViewTrackingStrategy(true, RNComponentPredicate()))
+// Use it in your RUM configuration rumConfiguration.useViewTrackingStrategy(FragmentViewTrackingStrategy(true, RNComponentPredicate()))
 ```

 Then use `@datadog/mobile-react-navigation` to track your views.